AriFordsham/GHCWiki/building/prerequisites.md

 <table><tr><th>GNU Make</th>
 <td>
-The GHC build system makes heavy use of features specific to GNU `make`, so you must have this installed in order to build GHC.
+The GHC build system makes heavy use of features specific to recent versions of GNU `make`, so you must have at least GNU make 3.80 installed in order to build GHC.

-NB. it has been reported that version 3.79 no longer works to build GHC, and 3.80 is required.
 </td></tr></table>

 <table><tr><th>[ Happy](http://www.haskell.org/happy)</th>